Alternate Text

 Maternity Matters, Northamptonshire

-Northamptonshire Maternity Services are committed to supporting people throughout their pregnancy journey and to help them understand their options to make informed choices about the care that is available.
-We are a partnership of organisations, women and pregnant people and their families steered by local, regional and national reports and guidelines.
-Working together, we want to make sure that, in Northamptonshire, all women, pregnant people, their families and babies have the best possible maternity experience.
+Northamptonshire Maternity Services are committed to supporting people throughout their pregnancy journey, to help them understand their options to make informed choices about the care that is available.
+We are a partnership of organisations, women, pregnant people & families steered by local, regional & national reports & guidelines.
+Working together, we want to make sure that, in Northamptonshire, all users, their families and babies have the best possible maternity experience.

 About the Local Maternity and Neonatal System (LMNS)